 MAPs can improve forecasting by:

-- Providing a series of checkpoints to validate buyer engagement at every step of the sales cycle.
-That way, reps can quickly assess new opportunities and determine how likely each deal is to close.
+• Providing a series of checkpoints to validate buyer engagement at every step of the sales cycle.
+That way, reps can quickly assess opportunities and determine how likely each deal is to close.

 Mutual action plans help reduce unnecessary admin work

-Did you know that reps spend almost 15% of their week on administrative tasks (source)?
+Did you know that reps spend almost two-thirds of their week on nonselling tasks?
 The problem is, many sales organizations aren’t given a single, most effective course of action to follow when it comes to working and closing the average deal.
 As a result, many reps start from scratch on each opportunity, and figure out the necessary steps as they go.

 The end result is a more streamlined and efficient flow of information between reps and the accounts they’re working on.